Dardalyan/PythonCaseStudy/README.md

 ```
-NOTE: In the project files, there are describtions to explain what is happening in those code lines.
+NOTE: In the project files, there are descriptions to explain what is happening in those code lines.
 ```